ClintBaker/spirit-animal/readme.md

 Figure out how to remove images from Cloudinary when user changes profile pic for efficiency sake.

 *Start Login is inefficient (action).
 You save the user's displayName to firebase every time they login.
 Work on that when you have time.

+*Still need to optimize startUserVote action (and when it gets called);

+*Actions startMyStats address async inefficiencies with firebase call, and then dispatch twice (inside of forEach loop);